ioccc-src/winner/1990/jaw/README.md

 				[anon., circa 1988, pre-Morris worm era]

 Myriad formats have been proposed for network-mailable data.
 A major difficulty undermining the popularity of most file/message bundlers is that the sender assumes prior installation of the computational dual of such bundling software by the receiver.
 Command shell archives alleviate this problem somewhat, but still require standardization for the function of data compression and mail-transparency encoding.
 On Unix, these coding format quandaries are over- come by planting a novel Trojan Horse in the archive header to perform negotiation-less decoding.

 Specifically, we outline the development of an extraordinarily compact portable (un)bundler to (dis)assemble data-compressed, binary-to-ASCII-converted, length-split, and checksummed directory structures using standard Unix tools.
-Miniature versions of counterparts to a Lempel-Ziv coder ('compress' or 'squeeze') and an efficient bit packet- izer ('btoa') are compiled on-the-fly at mail destination sites where they may not already exist.
+Miniature versions of counterparts to a Lempel-Ziv coder ('compress' or 'squeeze') and an efficient bit packetizer ('btoa') are compiled on-the-fly at mail destination sites where they may not already exist.
 These are written in purposefully obfuscated-C to accompany similarly-shrunk shell command glue.
-This resulting shell archiver is dubbed 'shark'.
+This resulting shell archiver is dubbed `shark`.

-'Shark' procedure overhead consumes as few as three dozen shell lines (or ~1100 bytes), commensurate with the size of many Internet mail headers; it amortizes favorably with message size.
+`shark` procedure overhead consumes as few as three dozen shell lines (or `~1100` bytes), commensurate with the size of many Internet mail headers; it amortizes favorably with message size.
 'Shark' is portable across Unix variants, while the underlying technique is inherently generalizable to other encoding schemes.

-In the function-theoretic sense of minimal Chaitin/Kolmogorov complexity, and within a modified Shannon model of communication, the 'shark' effort aims to construct a "shortest program" for source decoding in the Turing- universal Unix environment.
+In the function-theoretic sense of minimal Chaitin/Kolmogorov complexity, and within a modified Shannon model of communication, the 'shark' effort aims to construct a "shortest program" for source decoding in the Turing-universal Unix environment.

 ----------------------------------------------

-    Oh, the shark has pretty teeth, dear--
+>    Oh, the shark has pretty teeth, dear--
-    And he shows them pearly white
+>    And he shows them pearly white
-    Just a jackknife has Macheath, dear--
+>    Just a jackknife has Macheath, dear--
-    And he keeps it out of sight.
+>    And he keeps it out of sight.

-			[Bertolt Brecht, Threepenny Opera]
+>	[Bertolt Brecht, Threepenny Opera]

 ----------------------------------------------

+### Portability:

 We have ported this program to a wide variety of systems.
 Among these are:

-	SunOS 4.1 / Sun Sparcstation 1 (using both 'cc' and 'gcc 1.37.1')
+- SunOS 4.1 / Sun Sparcstation 1 (using both 'cc' and 'gcc 1.37.1')
-	SunOS 4.0.3 / Sun 3
+- SunOS 4.0.3 / Sun 3
-	BSD 4.3 / VAX 8650
+- BSD 4.3 / VAX 8650
-	SEIUX / Sumitomo Electric Ustation/S
+- SEIUX / Sumitomo Electric Ustation/S
-	Sony NEWS-OS 3.3 / Sony NEWS (fairly vanilla 4.3BSD)
+- Sony NEWS-OS 3.3 / Sony NEWS (fairly vanilla 4.3BSD)
-	System V.? / Hitachi 2050
+- System V.? / Hitachi 2050
-	System V.? / NEC EWS 4800
+- System V.? / NEC EWS 4800
-	UNIOS-B / Omron Luna
+- UNIOS-B / Omron Luna
-	Dynix / Sequent Balance ('cc' for Natl.
-Semi. base + 'gcc 1.36') Unicos / Cray 2
+- Dynix / Sequent Balance ('cc' for Natl.
+Semi. base + 'gcc 1.36')
+- Unicos / Cray 2

+### Obfuscation:

 We (the authors) feel this program is obfuscated for the following reasons: